 The encoders widget on the Dashboard only shows 5 encoders.
 If you have more than 5 encoders, navigate to the Encoders page to see them all.

 Why Did I Receive an Alert from My Encoder?

-These emails may be sent when the encoder's video signal is interrupted, whether that be signal framerate changing, a mismatched encoder channel configuration, removal of physical connections, or video infrastructure being powered off.
+Signal loss notification emails are triggered when the encoder's video signal is interrupted, whether that be signal framerate changing, a mismatched encoder channel configuration, removal of physical connections, or video infrastructure being powered off.
 If this happens, make sure you do the following:

-- Check your physical power and signal path connections on your devices being used.
+- Check your physical power and signal path connections on the devices being used.

-- Make sure all of your network, recording, encoding equipment is powered on.
+- Make sure all of your network, recording, and encoding equipment is powered on.